nataliabernardo/Tensorflow_ObjDetection/README.md

 #### Transfer Learning Architecture

-With the transfer learning process is possible to shorten the amount of time needed to train the entire model, by taking adjantage of an existing model and retrain its final layer(s) to detect curb ramps for us.
+With the transfer learning process it's possible to shorten the amount of time needed to train the entire model.
+A typical object detection model requires thousands of images and weeks of training, fortunately, we can take advantage of an existing pre-trained model and retrain its final layer(s) to detect curb ramps for us.
 Tensorflow does offer a few models (in the tensorflow [model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md#coco-trained-models-coco-models)).

 There's a speed/accuracy trade-off when choosing the object detection model, as despicted in the image below:

 <p align="center"> <img src="/images/models_trade-off.jpg" width="65%"></p>
 <p align="center"><font size="1">Source: <a href="https://arxiv.org/pdf/1611.10012.pdf">Speed/accuracy trade-offs for modern convolutional object detectors</a></font></p>

+For finding the best pre-trained model for object detection.
+I tried different arrangements and the one that provided more accurate results at a better speed was the [Faster R-CNN](https://arxiv.org/pdf/1506.01497.pdf), which is a region based convolutional network, using [ResNet](https://arxiv.org/abs/1512.03385) feature extractor.

-The sweet spot is the “elbow” part of the mAP (Mean Average Precision) vs GPU time graph.
-Based on that, I chose to use [Faster R-CNN](https://arxiv.org/pdf/1506.01497.pdf) object detection model, with [RestNet](https://arxiv.org/abs/1512.03385) feature extractor, trained on [COCO](http://cocodataset.org) dataset.
+In fact, the sweet spot is the “elbow” part of the mAP (Mean Average Precision) vs GPU time graph, exactly where the Faster R-CNN with RestNet is located.

 <p align="center"> <img src="/images/transferlearning.png" width="80%"></p>